aws-samples/aws-big-data-blog/aws-blog-firehose-lambda-elasticsearch-near-real-time-discovery-platform/README.md

 1. Reads the file content<br>
 2. Parses the content to JSON format (Elasticsearch stores documents in JSON format)<br>
 3. Analyzes Twitter data (lambda-s3-twitter-to-es-python/tweet_utils.py):<br>
-nbsp&nbsp&a.
+&nbsp;&nbsp;a.
 Extracts Twitter mentions (@username) from the tweet text.<br>
-nbsp&nbsp&b.
+&nbsp;&nbsp;b.
 Extracts sentiment based on emoticons.
 If there’s no emoticon in the text the function uses [textblob sentiment analysis]<br>
 4. Loads the data to Elasticsearch (twitter_to_es.py) using [elasticsearch-py library]<br>